Freedom of information

 - A state or territory may need to be consulted about documents containing information which originated with, or was received from, the state or territory.

-- A person may need to be consulted about documents containing information about their business or professional affairs.
+- An individual may require consultation about documents containing either their personal information or information about their business or professional affairs.

-- An organisation or undertaking may need to be consulted in relation to documents containing information about their business, commercial or financial affairs.
+- An organisation or undertaking may require consultation relating to documents containing information about their business, commercial or financial affairs.

-If ASQA consults a third party in accordance with the FOI Act, it is required to have regard to any submissions made by the third party.
+If ASQA consults a third party under the FOI Act, it is required to take in to account to any submissions made by the third party.

 Notification of decision

-Once a decision on your FOI request has been made, ASQA will notify you in writing of that decision.
+Once we decide on your FOI request, ASQA will notify you in writing of that decision.

 Where ASQA decides not to grant you access in full to all documents that you have sought, ASQA will provide you with the reasons for its decision and notify you of your review rights.